Last Updated 23 August, 2021

 - If you have any issues terminating your account, email us at [email protected],ws or via our Support Center.

-- To request access, correct, or delete your personal data, email [email protected] or write to us at Workshop Tech Solutions Ltd, Stag House, Old London Road, Hertford, United Kingdom, SG13 7LA.
+- To request access, correct, or delete your personal data, email [email protected] or write to us at Workshop Tech Solutions Ltd, 15 Dock Street, London, Greater London, E1 8JN.
 Please allow up to 30 days for a response.
 For your protection, we may require that the request be sent through the email address associated with your account, and we may need to verify your identity before implementing your request.
 Please note that we retain certain data where we have a lawful basis to do so, including for mandatory record-keeping and to complete transactions.

 We recognise the privacy interests of children and encourage parents and guardians to take an active role in their children’s online activities and interests.
-Children under 13 (or under 16 in the European Economic Area except for those over 13 who have parental consent to undertake courses specifically labelled for teenagers) should not use the Services.
+Children under 13 (or under 16 in the UK or the European Economic Area except for those over 13 who have parental consent to undertake courses specifically labelled for teenagers) should not use the Services.
 If we learn that we’ve collected personal data from a child under those ages, we will take reasonable steps to delete it.